The hunt for oil threatens pristine Alaska, as Trump administration clears the way

+For more than a generation, opposition to drilling has left the wildlife refuge largely unscathed, but now the Trump administration — with an influential and wealthy Alaska Native corporation — is clearing the way with extraordinary speed for oil exploration.

-FAIRBANKS, Alaska — It is the last great stretch of nothingness in the United States, a vast landscape of mosses, sedges and shrubs that is home to migrating caribou and the winter dens of polar bears.
+FAIRBANKS, Alaska — It is the last great stretch of nothingness in the United States, a vast landscape of mosses, sedges and shrubs that is home to migrating caribou and the winter dens of polar bears.top po

 But the Arctic National Wildlife Refuge — a federally protected place of austere beauty that during a recent flyover was painted white by heavy snowfall — is on the cusp of major change.